 What is World Heritage?

-The UNESCO confers the tile of the world heritage site to the places on earth that possess outstanding universal value, in terms of history, science, and culture.
-Places that are listed under the World Heritage sites are protected and conserved for the future generation to appreciate.
+UNESCO confers the title of the world heritage site to the places on earth that possess outstanding universal value, in terms of history, science, and culture.
+Places that are listed as World Heritage sites are protected and conserved for the future generation to appreciate.
 Only those destinations that are diverse and unique are included in this list.
 Some well-known world heritage sites include:

 - The Taj Mahal, India

 - The Grand Canyon, the USA

 - The Blue Mountains, Australia, and so on

 After understanding what is a World Heritage Site, we will now explore the criteria for World Heritage Listing.
 UNESCO follows the Operational Guidelines for the Implementation of the World Heritage Convention for the criteria of selection.
 Initially, there were 6 criteria until the end of 2004.
 However, with the adoption of the revised version of the convention, 4 added criteria were included making the total of 10 factors (6 cultural and 4 natural).